bonolo1/inventory-app/README.md

 ## Usage <a name="usage"><a>

-1. The menu provides various options from which you can select:
+1. The menu provides various options from which you can select.

 <img width="1021" alt="Screenshot 2023-05-05 at 15 15 22" src="https://user-images.githubusercontent.com/127111801/236467778-5d177775-7701-4dd4-aba1-fac1b3b33153.png">